 I spent 2016 living in between New York City and New Orleans to conduct dissertation research about community media that emerges in the post-disaster context.
 Through this process, I was able to learn about amazing low and high tech activism, resistance, and storytelling projects including 2-Cent Media, Bridge the Gulf, Land of Opportunity, and Sandy Storyline among others.
-I am spending 2017 analyzing the data and writing the dissertation.
+I found that oftentimes, cultural workers were taking on the role of first responders.
 The research focuses on a crucial aspect of the architecture of inequality that characterizes U.S. cities, unequal access to the production of knowledge through media, and identifies promising new social and technological infrastructure that can help address these significant disparities.
 This research won the MIT Department of Urban Studies and Planning Outstanding Ph.D. dissertation award in June 2018.

 Disasters are times of information deficits and mass media misrepresentations.
 While mainstream media reports an array of narratives about crisis situations, it often ignores a variety of perspectives and the lived experiences of minority populations.
 This creates a biased knowledge base for city planners and the general public about the events before, during, immediately following, and long after the disaster.
 Accordingly, such events can trigger new forms of community media to amplify marginalized voices in the city.
 As information communication technologies (ICTs) become more accessible, it is easier for people to produce and disseminate community media, which manifests in varied forms with diverse purposes.
 This dissertation seeks to understand how and why people use ICTs to create community media in the aftermath of a disaster during recovery and rebuilding, as well as identify the multi-scalar gains of these activities.